-- Emily Wells, MES candidate, Mi’kmaw ecosystem services in Bay of Fundy dykelands and tidal wetlands, 2020-
+- Emily Wells, MES, Mi’kmaw ecosystem services in Bay of Fundy dykelands and tidal wetlands, 2020-

 - H. M. Tuihedur Rahman, Postdoctoral Fellow on Making Space for Movement and Making Room for Wetlands (co-supervised with Danika van Proosdij, Saint Mary’s University), 2018-2020, off to another postdoc at McGill

-- Wes Tourangeau, Postdoctoral Fellow on Reconciling Holistic Management Practice and Science, 2017-2019 – off to an LTA at SMU, then Lincoln University in the UK
+- Wes Tourangeau, Postdoctoral Fellow on Reconciling Holistic Management Practice and Science, 2017-2019 – off to an LTA at SMU, then made permanent at Lincoln University in the UK in 2021

 - Jaya Fahey, MES 2020, Space to Roost: Working with recreational beach users to set aside high-tide roosting space for migratory shorebirds in the Minas Basin of the Bay of Fundy, Nova Scotia, Canada.
 She worked for Bird Studies Canada throughout her MES and went to work for ECCC full time as a Program Officer, Funding Programs, before even defending.